gunjanghate/PaperMint-Flow/README.md

 - Node.js 18+
 - A MongoDB Atlas cluster (recommended) or MongoDB instance
-- An RPC endpoint for Filecoin Calibration (default provided)
+- An RPC endpoint for Blockchain Calibration (default provided)

 ## Environment variables